stevenhggns/Buckley_Lab_SIP_project_protocols/microcosm/SIP_fullCyc_pilot_microcosm.md

 ### Preincubation:

-* ~2-week incubation in microcosms.
+* ~2-3 week incubation in microcosms.
 	* Microcosms stoppered.
 	* Waiting for CO2 respiration (measured by GCMS) to level off.
 	* Measuring CO2 respiration: